|System Profile||AWT Swing Example.profile.xml|

 The argument appears in the node details.

 Four arguments could be valuable.
 First, the item event type (ITEM_STATE_CHANGED), which identifies event itself.
 Second the new state(SELECTED) of the item (selected/deselected).
 Third, the selected/deselected combo box or list item (Larry) and fourth, the name of component which raised the event (javax.swing.JComboBox).
-Please note that if the component has a name (by using setName("MyButton") for example), the name is shown here instead of the default toString() representation.
+If the component has a name (by using setName("MyButton") for example), the name is shown here instead of the default toString() representation.

 Splitting Measure for the item event Type: